-It’s the Grand Duke of Tuscany, Pietro Leopoldo, who is responsible for turning the town of Montecatini Terme to the health resort and spa town that it is today.
-He ordered the building of several Terme – Bagno Regio (1773), Terme Leopoldine (1775) and, finally the beautifully encased Terme Tettuccio (1779), and also planned an efficient canalisation of the spring waters, and ordered the land reclamation of the marshy areas surrounding the town, in order to clean the air.
+The spring waters of Terme Tettuccio have been coveted for their health benefits for generations.
+In fact, references stretch back as far as the Roman times.
+It was the Grand Duke of Tuscany, Pietro Leopoldo, who was responsible for turning the town of Montecatini Terme to the health resort and spa town that it is today.
+He ordered the building of several Terme: Bagno Regio (1773), Terme Leopoldine (1775) and, finally the beautifully encased Terme Tettuccio (1779), and also planned an efficient canalisation of the spring waters, and ordered the land reclamation of the marshy areas surrounding the town, in order to clean the air.
 Soon after – people flocked in their thousands.

-Visual Tour of Terme Tettuccio
+A Visual Tour of Terme Tettuccio